Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

-for all $ p , q \in B(R) $. \end{lem} Crucially in the previous lemma, the implied constant is dependent on $ g $ only through its dependence on $ K $.
+for all $ p , q \in B(R) $. \end{lem} Crucially, in the previous lemma the implied constant is dependent on $ g $ only through its dependence on $ K $.

 We now record the various results that are pertinent to our focus on the quasiconformal Jacobian.
-On numerous occasions we use that, if $ f $ is a quasiconformal mapping, it satisfies the following change of variable formula,
+On numerous occasions we use that a quasiconformal mapping $ f $ satisfies the change of variable formula